pponnuvel/ceph-tools/Questions.rst

 - What's scrubbing?
 How often does it happen?
 How do you change the interval?

 - Writes to RBD is slow.
 What causes it?
-How do you benchmark?
+How do you benchmark (rbd bench vs. dd)?